Růžena Vacková

-Růžena Vacková (23 April 1901 Velké Meziříčí – 14 December 1982 Prague) was a Czech art historian and theoretician, theatre critic and pedagogue.
+Růžena Vacková (23 April 1901 Velké Meziříčí – 14 December 1982 Prague) was a Czech art historian, art theoretician, theatre critic and pedagogue.
 She also engaged in archaeology.

 Life

 Her father was a doctor and a co-founder of the Czech Red Cross.
 She studied a classic grammar school in Vyškov and graduated from Gymnázium třída Kapitána Jaroše in Brno in 1920.
 Later she attended lectures of classical archaeology (professor Hynek Vysoký), history of art and esthetic (prof. Vojtěch Birnbaum) and history of theatre at the Faculty of Arts of Charles University in Prague.
 After getting her degree she gave lectures as a private associate professor of classical archaeology.
 She obtained her professor degree in 1946.

-Between 1934 and 1942 she published articles on theatre criticism in Národní střed.
+Between 1934 and 1942, she published articles on theatre criticism in Národní střed.

-Between 1943 and1945 she was imprisoned by the Czech Nazi puppet government.
+Between 1943 and 1945, she was imprisoned by the Czech Nazi puppet government.
 At that time, she also converted to Catholicism and after World War II she participated in the activities of the Czech catholic circles, inspired by the Croatian Jesuit Tomislav Kolakovic.
 She co-worked with active Czech Catholics Oto Mádr, Josef Zvěřina and others.
 In February 1948, she attended, as the only one of the Charles University pedagogues, the student march to Prague Castle.
 As this was to support the president Edvard Beneš, it brought her the negative attention of the Czech communists.
 At the first after-February meeting of the professors of the Faculty of Arts she was again the only one who protested against expulsion of the students who had participated in the march from school.
 She proclaimed: